Skip to main content

 The result?
 Your Meta pixel is probably missing 20-40% of actual conversions.
 Your Google Ads conversion tracking is underreporting by similar margins.
 Every attribution model you're running is built on a foundation of missing data.
 This is why first-party data has become a genuine competitive moat—the companies that own their data win.

 I've seen companies cut their best-performing channels because pixel data told them the channel wasn't working.
 When we implemented proper server-side tracking, that "dead" channel was actually driving 3x the conversions they thought.
 This happens constantly because growth marketers are making optimization decisions on broken data.
+I wrote a deeper dive on why most marketing data is wrong and the four questions every marketing leader should ask about their current setup.

 The technical flow looks like this: a user converts on your site, your server captures that event with whatever identifiers are available (email, phone, IP, user agent), then sends that data directly to Meta's CAPI, Google's Enhanced Conversions, or whatever platforms you're running.